valayDave/arxiv-miner/docs/README.md

 `arxiv-miner` is a quick handy library that helps power [Sci-Genie](https://sci-genie.com).
 Sci-Genie is a search engine for quickly through full text of papers on ArXiv.

-`arxiv-miner` helps extract and parse LaTeX documents from CS ArXiv for indexing in a search engine like Elasticsearch.
+`arxiv-miner` helps extract and parse LaTeX documents from CS ArXiv for indexing in **Elasticsearch**.
 The library can be applicable for all other domains like Math, Physics, Biology etc.

 ## Why was ArXiv-Miner created ?
 ArXiv Miner was created to easily scraping, parsing and search of research content on ArXiv.
-This library was created after stitching together a solution from code from various tools like [arxiv-sanity](https://github.com/karpathy/arxiv-sanity-preserver), [arxiv-vanity/engrafo](https://github.com/arxiv-vanity/engrafo), [arxivscraper](https://github.com/Mahdisadjadi/arxivscraper) [tex2py](https://github.com/alvinwan/tex2py) and [axcell](https://github.com/paperswithcode/axcell).
+This library was created after stitching together a solution from code from various tools like [arxiv-sanity](https://github.com/karpathy/arxiv-sanity-preserver), [arxiv-vanity/engrafo](https://github.com/arxiv-vanity/engrafo), [arxivscraper](https://github.com/Mahdisadjadi/arxivscraper), [tex2py](https://github.com/alvinwan/tex2py), [cso-classifier](https://github.com/angelosalatino/cso-classifier/) and [axcell](https://github.com/paperswithcode/axcell).
 Parsed structure to content can be further useful in search or any scientific research mining/AI applications as a heuristic baseline.

 ## Core Components of ArXiv-Miner
 - Scraping